cjdbarlow/Part-One/how-to-pass.md

 The first part exam is:
 * Painful
-The knowledge requires is huge, and cannot be avoided.
+The knowledge demanded is huge, and cannot be avoided.
 * Eminently achievable
 Remember, it is not impossible - **everybody before you has completed it**.